 - Don’t – Wear Bright Colors

+I say no to neon heels in the office.
 Beige/brown, black, grey, and navy are safe colors.
 You can branch outside of these, but I’d proceed with caution.
 If you’re going with orange, I’d make sure it’s a burnt orange.
 If you choose green, I’d stick with a dark, rich olive green.
 The same goes for red (burgundy is safe) and other colors.
+Of course, there are lots of exceptions but this is a good general rule.

 OPEN TOE HEELS